 Q14 Are there activities for children during the annual event?

 A14 There are several, usually depending upon available sponsorship and funding but these are hopefully increasing year on year.
-This year we also launch Open House Junior - click here for more information.
+In 2013, we also held Open House Junior - click here for more information.

 Q15 What does Open-City do the rest of the year?